Development of stadiums in English football: Barnet

-Barnet were forced to move in a hurry to their training complex 'The Hive' in 2013.
+Barnet were forced to move rapidly to their training complex 'The Hive' in 2013.
 The complex had the shell of a small stadium with two abandoned end terraces behind the main building.
 Between February and August 2013 the pitch was renovated, terraces restored, 750 seats built into the back of the existing building and a new 2700 capacity stand built along the opposite touchline.
 Construction re-commenced in November 2015 with the main building (now renamed East Stand) being extended to provide a medical centre, ticket office and enlarge the banqueting facilities.
-A gradual process is underway to convert the stadium to all seated and enhance facilities at the site with the North terrace replaced by a 1868 capacity stand in the style of the new west stand due for completion in September 2016.
-The Chairman has confirmed that replacement of the South Terrace, extension of the West Stand and an improvement of the current partial roof of the East stand and a New sports hall will be scheduled once the existing work is complete.
+A gradual process is underway to convert the stadium to all seated and enhance facilities at the site with the North terrace replaced by a 1,868 capacity stand in the style of the new West Stand due for completion in September 2016.

+The chairman has confirmed that replacement of the South Terrace, extension of the West Stand and an improvement of the current partial roof of the East stand and a New sports hall will be scheduled once the existing work is complete.